 Where to Start

-The following posts, projects, and activities may help inspire you as you plan for hands-on robotics with your children:
+The following posts offer examples of hands-on robotics in action to help as you plan for hands-on robotics with your children:

 - Building a Halloween Brushbot: Family Robotics